mdsimon2/RPi-CamillaDSP/README.md

 - This configuration uses a hifime S2 digi (SA9227) as capture device.
 - Due to clock difference between S2 digi and M4, rate adjust and asynchronous resampling are enabled.
-- Configuration provided for 44.1 and 192 kHz capture sample rate, but can be changed to match your source.
+- Configuration provided for 44.1 and 192 kHz capture sample rate, but can be changed to match the source.
 - Playback sample rate set to device maximum of 192 kHz.

 #### m4_ur23.yml

 - This configuration uses a hifime UR23 as capture device.
 - Due to clock difference between UR23 and M4, rate adjust and asynchronous resampling are enabled.
-- Capture sample rate set to device maximum of 96 kHz, but can be changed to match your source.
+- Capture sample rate set to device maximum of 96 kHz, but can be changed to match the source.
 - Configuration provided for 96 and 192 kHz playback sample rate.

 ### HifiBerry DAC8x